insektionen/trustee-postitions/template.md

 ## Name of Position
 ### Description
 What holding the position entails.
 Both what it means according to the chapter bylaws and what holders of the position have done in the position.
-##### Time Requirement
-An estimate of how much time will be spent over a period (month, term, year, ect.) holding that position.
+* **Time Requirement:** An estimate of how much time will be spent over a period (month, term, year, ect.) holding that position.
+More detalis such as how much time is spent during the more or less intense periods and when they occur are also good for better understanding of how much time it takes.
 ### Experiences gained
 The experiences one gains from holding the position.
 ### History